-Our team of patient advocates is committed to helping anyone affected by mesothelioma or other asbestos-related illnesses.
+Our team of Patient Advocates is committed to helping anyone affected by mesothelioma or other asbestos-related illnesses.

-Cancer is a cause that affects many of us in one way or another.
+Cancer affects many of us in one way or another.
 It is an especially important cause for me.
 As a young man, I lost my mother to cancer.
-I know first-hand how devastating the diagnosis and the disease can be, not only to the patient, but also to the patient’s family and loved ones.
+I know first-hand how devastating the diagnosis and the disease can be, not only to the patient, but also to the patient's family and loved ones.
 There are so many issues faced by families struggling with a cancer diagnosis and, unfortunately, I have faced most of them personally.

 I am a registered nurse with specific background in general, vascular and thoracic surgery.
 I also was a director of a tissue bank prior to joining Asbestos.com as a Patient Advocate nurse.